bookingactivities/booking-activities/readme.txt

 * Takes more time for customers, and more diffult process, higher cart abandonment rate
 * You will have to do much more development, administrative and legal procedures, and you will have more expenses (bank commission, maintenance ...)

-We still recommend to accept online payments since it's a great way to automate your business management and make it grow.
+We recommend to accept online payments since it's a great way to automate your business management and make it grow.

 = Events are not "Booked" after booking form submission, they are "Pending", why? =